skazi019/django-react-notion/README.md

  - Toggle
  - Table
  - File
+ - Numrical nested lists

 # TODO

 - [X] handle the lists ul and ol
-- [ ] handle has_children for block in python code so i can show childrens in nested lists or toggle
+- [X] handle has_children for block in python code so i can show childrens in nested lists or toggle
 - [X] make proper padding for all blocks
 - [ ] Add a search bar
 - [ ] Sort filter by date